 Employment insurance – You’ll need employers’ liability insurance as soon as you employ staff – although this doesn’t apply if you hire a family member.
 This allows you to pay compensation if an employee is injured or becomes ill because of the work they do for you.
 Your policy must cover you for at least £5 million – although most policies provide £10 million cover.
 Without this insurance, you could face massive fines of up to £2,000 per day.
 Check the Financial Conduct Authority register.
 Register to find an authorized insurer.

 Register as an employer – You must register as an employer with the HM Revenue and Customs (HMRC) before you start paying your new staff.
 You can do this up to four weeks before you pay your new staff.
 It’s also your responsibility to ensure that the correct PAYE income tax and National Insurance deductions are made for your employees – and you’ll need to pay employer’s National Insurance for your employees.
 If you run the payroll yourself, employees’ payments and deductions must be reported to HMRC on or before each payday, and the amount you owe as an employer paid on a monthly basis.
 However, if you pay less than £1,500 per month, you can arrange quarterly payments with HMRC.

-Pensions – By 2018, every UK business that employs staff must by law offer – and pay into – a workplace pension.
+Pensions – Every UK business that employs staff must by law offer – and pay into – a workplace pension.
 Your staff must be automatically enrolled in your pension scheme (unless they choose to opt out) if they’re aged between 22 and retirement age and earn at least £10,000 per year.
 Small companies with no experience of workplace pension schemes should seek advice so they can prepare for the administration and cost of auto-enrollment.
 For more information about staff pensions visit gov.uk